aws-amplify/amplify-android/README.md

 ### [Storage](https://docs.amplify.aws/lib/storage/getting-started/q/platform/android):

 Store and retrieve files in the Cloud.
-We use S3 by default.
+We use Amazon Simple Storage Service (S3) by default.

 ## Platform Support